francislan/FaceIdX/README.md

 To run the CPU version:
 > ./FaceIdX -cpu

+The paths can be relative.
+E.g., if FaceIdX is run from /code/src, you can type ../../data/demo/training to select the training set

 Using 2 single-file public domain librairies for image reading/writing: https://github.com/nothings/stb.git by Sean T. Barrett